Cremona travel guide

 The workshops of the luthiers

 The streets around the Piazza del Comune — particularly Corso Garibaldi and Via Pallavicino — have luthier workshops where contemporary violin makers work.
 Many workshops are open to visitors; you can watch instruments being carved, glued, and varnished.
 The Consorzio Liutai “Antonio Stradivari” organises workshop visits and maps are available from the tourist office.
+For guided tours of the workshops and the violin museum, browse Cremona tours.

 The Torrazzo